-In order to find a great printer, you'll have to decide what type of printer you need, and then compare different models that fit into these categories.
-Printers are a big investment, especially if you need one for work.
-You’ll want to ensure that the printer you select will serve you well for years to come.
+To find a superb printer, you'll have to decide what types of printer you need and then compare different models that fit into these categories.
+Printers are a significant investment, especially if you need one for work.
+In addition, you'll want to ensure that the printer you select will serve you well for years to come.

-There are a huge variety of printer types, intended to serve different needs.
+There are a wide variety of printer types intended to serve different needs.
 Many people prefer specialty printers, such as dedicated or near-photo printers, label printers, or 3D printers.
-However, for the purposes of this article, we will only be discussing general purpose printers.
+However, for this article, we will only be discussing general-purpose printers.

-General purpose printers are divided into two categories, laser and inkjet.
+General-purpose printers are divided into two categories, laser, and inkjet.
 Within each of these categories, you can opt for either a plain printer or an AIO printer.
-Plain printers only offer printing services, while AIO (all-in-one) printers offer a much larger variety of services.
+Basic printers only offer printing services, while AIO (all-in-one) printers offer a much larger variety of services.

-The first thing to determine before going to buy a printer is which type of printer you want to purchase.
-For most home printer users, the three best options will be a laser printer, an inkjet printer, or an AIO printer.
-Each type has its pros and cons that make it ideal for certain users.
+The first thing to determine before buying a printer is which type of printer you want to purchase.
+The three best options for most home printer users will be a laser printer, an inkjet printer, or an AIO printer.
+Each type has its pros and cons that make it ideal for specific users.

-Inkjet printers are very common for home and office use.
-When printing, the system propels extremely tiny droplets of ink from the cartridge onto the paper to create the necessary text or image.
-The printers combine ink from the primary colors as well as black to create very exact, photo-grade images with these droplets.
+Inkjet printers are ubiquitous for home and office use.
+When printing, the system propels highly tiny droplets of ink from the cartridge onto the paper to create the necessary text or image.
+The printers combine ink from the primary colors and black to create photo-grade images precisely with these droplets.
 Although these images are made up of drops, they are positioned in such an exact manner that they would never be visible to the naked eye.
-You may sometimes hear these printers being referred to as non-impact.
+As a result, you may sometimes hear these printers being referred to as non-impact.
 This means that they do not touch the page to create the image.

 Inkjet printers are usually the cheapest to purchase, both in-store or online.
 They are perfect for anyone on a budget.
-They are particularly good for students or young professionals buying their first printer, or families that just need basic printing services.
-They also are a great choice for anyone who regularly prints out family photos or likes to scrapbook.
+They are perfect for students or young professionals buying their first printer or families that need essential printing services.
+They also are an excellent choice for anyone who regularly prints out family photos or likes to scrapbook.

 Since inkjet printers are known for printing the best quality photos and can use photo paper, they are perfect for photographers, graphic artists, designers, and other professionals who need the best visual quality from their prints.